Two-generation of traceless matrices over finite fields: Introduction

-We show that $\pslfrak_3(\F)$ is, intriguingly, \emph{not} $2$-generated when $\F$ is any field of characteristic $3$, although it does allow for $3$-generation.
-This is, to the best of our knowledge, the first example of a simple Lie algebra over an infinite field that is not generated by two elements.
+We show that both $\pslfrak_3(\F)$ and $\pslfrak_4(\F)$ are, intriguingly, \emph{not} $2$-generated when $\F$ is any field of characteristic $3$ and $2$ respectively.
+However, these Lie algebras do allow for $3$-generation.
+These are, to the best of our knowledge, the first known examples of simple Lie algebras over infinite fields that are not generated by two elements, thus answering \cite[Question 2.3]{guralnick2006thompson} as well as \cite[Problem 2]{chistopolskaya2018nilpotent}.

 The strategy of the proof is outlined as follows.
 Our argument rests on the concept of \emph{consistent matrices} (\Cref{sec:consistent}) in $\slfrak_n(\F_q)$.
 We explain what these matrices are, where they come from and how they can be used to prove $2$-generation of $\slfrak_n(\F_q)$, and consequently of $\mathfrak{psl}_n(\F_q)$, as long as they exist.
-When $n$ is bounded and the field $\F_q$ is large enough (this is the case of \emph{bounded rank}, \Cref{sec:bounded_rank}), we can produce these matrices from suitable subsets of integers related to distinct sum sets from additive combinatorics.
+When $n$ is fixed and the field $\F_q$ is large enough in terms of $n$ (this is the case of \emph{bounded rank}, \Cref{sec:bounded_rank}), we can produce these matrices from suitable subsets of integers related to distinct sum sets from additive combinatorics.
 On the other hand, when $n$ tends to infinity and the field is small (this is the case of \emph{unbounded rank}, \Cref{sec:unbounded_rank}), we produce generating pairs from companion matrices of suitable elements in extensions of $\F_q$.
 In the simple case, when $p$ does not divide $n$, normal elements do the job.
-In the modular case, when $p$ divides $n$, we replace normal elements by developing their traceless version which we call sharply traceless elements.
-The single \emph{exceptional case in odd characteristic} (\Cref{sec:33}) that our method does not cover is the Lie algebra $\pslfrak_3(\F_q)$ in characteristic $3$.
-We demonstrate that these algebras are not $2$-generated by establishing a curious identity between any two elements of $\pslfrak_3(\F_q)$ that obstructs $2$-generation.
-The same phenomenon occurs in $\pslfrak_4(\F_q)$ in characteristic $2$ (\Cref{sec:characteristic_2}).
-Supported by computer experiments, we conjecture this is the only exception in even characteristic.
+In the modular case, when $p$ divides $n$, we replace normal elements by developing their traceless version which we call sharply traceless elements. \emph{Even characteristic} (\Cref{sec:even_characteristic}) requires special care and a further step to reach $2$-generation.
+The \emph{exceptional cases} (\Cref{sec:exceptions}) that our method does not cover are the Lie algebras $\pslfrak_3(\F_q)$ and $\pslfrak_4(\F_q)$ in characteristics $3$ and $2$ respectively.
+We demonstrate that these algebras are not $2$-generated by establishing a curious identity between any two elements in these Lie algebras that obstructs $2$-generation.